Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-nKGDe2SsRWA.md

 ### Transcript

-> how's progress on train signals and collisions will it still drop before update 5 it will not drop before update 5. it certainly won't i don't think we've ever said that it would but yeah
+> how's progress on train signals and collisions will it still drop before update 5 it will not drop before update 5. it certainly won't I don't think we've ever said that it would but yeah